VUB-HYDR/Mapping_cooccurring_climate_extremes/README.md

-# Mapping of co-occurring climate extremes
+# Mapping of concurrent hazards and impacts associated with climate extremes under climate change
 This code further builds onto previous scripts from [Muheki et al., 2024](https://zenodo.org/records/10970524).
-Here, we map the global changes in the frequency, spatial distribution and dependence of co-occurring extreme events under different climate change scenarios.
+Here, we map the global changes in the frequency, spatial distribution and dependence of concurrent hazards and impacts associated with climate extremes under different climate change scenarios.

 ## Python Scripts
 This repository includes two python scripts used in this anaylsis, namely: